The legal limit of alcohol in the body is 80 milligrams (mg) per 100 millilitres of blood

-The legal limit of alcohol in the body is 80 milligrams (mg) per 100 millilitres of blood

 The legal limit of alcohol in the body is:

-With effect from 5 December 2014 the drink drive limit in Scotland will be 50 milligrams (mg) per 100 millilitres of blood.
+On 5 December 2014 the drink drive limit in Scotland was lowered to 50 milligrams (mg) per 100 millilitres of blood.

 You commit an offence and risk automatic disqualification if you: